thuliteio/getdoks.org/content/docs/start-here/getting-started.md

 {{< /tab >}}
 {{< /tabs >}}

-Our [Installation Guide](/docs/start-here/installation/) has step-by-step instructions for installing Doks using our CLI wizard and for installing Doks manually.
+Our [Installation Guide](/docs/start-here/installation/) has step-by-step instructions for installing Doks using our CLI wizard.

 ## Quick links